Apps Script provides some features that help you and other developers to build and maintain scripts, add-ons, and web

 Team Drives also allow you to move files across domains — a Team Drive in one domain can have collaborators from another domain who can move files from that domain into the Team Drive.
 This can be very valuable to Apps Script developers, as it provides a means for a team to develop add-ons, web apps, or other code for customers in different domains.

 When you use Team Drives to collaborate on Apps Script projects, keep the following in mind:

 - Team members with editor access to a Team Drive are able to create or move new files into the Team Drive.
-As script editors, they can view and edit scripts projects, run script code, create new script versions, publish add-ons, and deploy scripts as web apps or executables for the Execution API.
+As script editors, they can view and edit scripts projects, run script code, create new script versions, publish add-ons, and deploy scripts as web apps or executables for the Apps Script API.

 - Team Drives also let you share specific files within the Team Drive to others outside the team, and update their edit and view permissions on those files like any other Drive file.
 However, if a user is part of the team the Team Drive belongs to, you cannot reduce their access for specific files.
 For example, if a user has edit access to a Team Drive, you can't change that to view-only access for a specific file within the Team Drive.

 - Team members with full access to a Team Drive, in addition to the above, are able to delete files and Apps Script projects, and move files out of the Team Drive.